(Note, this was published a few years back, but I decided to update it for the upcoming fall season)

 Just FYI – Sometimes I find that the best colors seem to be just a day or two after what the websites list as “Peak Color”.
 Not sure why, but (again, sometimes) it seems like their “peak color” still has a lot of green foliage in it – I like to try and get as many reds and oranges as I can, so I wait juuuussst a bit (again – usually a day or two – hesitate too long and you’ll miss it – D’oh!).

 Another big thing to look for is a “leaf drop” map.
 You know you still have time if there’s peak color but LOW leaf drop.
 On the other hand, you know you’re missing out if there’s moderate to high leaf drop with peak color.
 The Foliage Report site mentioned above has maps for both color and leaf drop and is exceedingly helpful.

-For this shot I had to keep checking for over a week before the trees were “ripe”!
+For this shot, I had to keep checking for over a week before the trees were “ripe”!

-One word of caution – strong winds and rainstorms are not your friend.
+One word of caution – strong winds and rainstorms are not your friends.
 If you have a place in mind and you’re waiting for the right moment to pounce with your camera, it’s always a good idea to watch the weather for the area you’re planning to photograph.
 I’ve timed trips for perfect fall color – only to have all the leaves scattered before I arrive.